ananya-gta/cafe-website/README.md

 6. Push your changes to your forked repository.

-7. Open a pull request, and we will review your contribution.
+7. Open a pull request, and I will review your contribution.

 ## License